 How to Do the IYT Raise Exercise

-- Lift your arms out to the sides, forming a "T." Slowly lower them back to the starting position.
+- Slowly lower your arms back down to the starting position.
 This is 1 rep.

 - Do 2 sets of 10 reps.

 You can also do this exercise in a bent-over position or lying facedown (prone) on a bench.